 Jessica was elected a parent governor in 2014 and is a member of the governing body’s pupil committee.

-Sam is a Teacher of RE and School Chaplain.
-He was elected staff governor in 2016.
+Sam is Chaplain and RE subject leader at FBS and was elected as staff governor in 2016.

 Arabella holds a Masters in Divinity from University of Edinburgh and has spent the last nine years working in a variety of state and community schools of different sizes and creeds.
 She is now Head of Religious Studies at an all-boys private school in Central London.
 Before taking the plunge into teaching she worked in Investor Relations for Land Securities.